joebiker/DataScienceCoursera/DataCleaning/README.md

 My Project
 ----------
 Start with file: run_analysis.R
-Data is loaded from folder (available from above URL): ./UCI HAR Dataset/
+Data is loaded from folder (available from URL below): ./UCI HAR Dataset/
 See: CodeBook.md for description of the internal workings of run_analysis.R

 Project Requirements